iluvjava/Maths/Notebook 2.0 obsidian/STATS 501 Statistics for Mathematicians/Shannon's Entropy.md

 > What is this a measure of?

 The measures the expected value of "surprises".
+A surprise is the occurance of a very small probability event.

 > Why is there a log?